 - A pinch of sea salt

-- A handful fresh cilantro, to serve
+- A handful of fresh cilantro, for serving

 - Add the salmon to a large mixing bowl.
 Add 1 tablespoon honey and grated ginger, 1 garlic clove, the coriander and a generous pinch of salt.
 Use your hands to coat the salmon fillets in the seasonings.
 Cover and leave to marinate for 20 minutes.